sveniu/rushpath/README.md

 WARNING!
 The implementation is incomplete and may cause issues, particularly around backup/setting synchronization.
 See the issue list for a better idea of status.

+## Features

+- Enable and disable TOTP-based MFA, like Google Authenticator or Authy.

+- Add or remove FIDO U2F devices, like Yubikeys.